NCBI-Codeathons/SCANCNV/README.md

 # ScanCNV

 Creating an awesome tool to perform ScanCNV on WES data independent of callers/platform that focuses on confidence and reportability of CNV calls, particularly in clinical data.
 ScanCNV creates a unified independent set of metrics for Quality Control on CNV calls to identify false positive calls and enable cross caller comparisons.
-The motivation and the proposed solution are as follows:
 ## Motivation
 * CNV callers based on WES frequently produce noisy/false positive calls
 * Validating these calls involves MPLA/external tools: time + memory